GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 Compile the module per [security policy](https://www.openssl.org/docs/fips/SecurityPolicy-2.0.2.pdf),

-**OpenSSL 3.0.0 fips provider (haven't certified)**
+**OpenSSL 3.0.0 fips provider **

 Refer to https://wiki.openssl.org/index.php/OpenSSL_3.0 Section 7
 Compile the provider per guide, install the fipsmodule.cnf that matches hash of FIPS provider fips.so.

-On OpenSSL 3.0, this function also turns on and off default properties for EVP functions.
+On OpenSSL 3.0 or later, this function also turns on and off default properties for EVP functions.
 When turned on, all applications using EVP_* API will be redirected to FIPS-compliant implementations and have no access to non-FIPS-compliant algorithms.